websanco/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/connecting-to-elasticsearch.md

 ![An active connection is displayed in the Search administrative panel.](./getting-started-with-elasticsearch/images/01.png)

-Re-index your search indexes and spell check indexes.
-Invoke both of these actions in the Index Actions tab of Control Panel &rarr; Configuration &rarr; Search.
+Re-index the search indexes and spell check indexes for each Virtual Instance.
+Invoke both of these actions in the Virtual Instance's Index Actions tab of Control Panel &rarr; Configuration &rarr; Search.

 On Liferay 7.3, Re-index the [Workflow Metrics](../../../process-automation/workflow/using-workflows/using-workflow-metrics.md) indexes from the Workflow Metrics Settings window: